superwerker/superwerker/README.md

 Either manually by updating the CloudFormation template or via AWS Service Catalog.

+### Which AWS regions are supported?

+Since Founopticum builds upon AWS Control Tower, it supports the same regions which Control Tower supports.

 ### Why not use ...

  - Control Tower
  - AWS Landing Zone
  - My homegrown solution?

+Here is the feature matrix:

+TBD

 ## Thanks

  - Ian McKay and his AWS Account Controller